Moon Chung-in

-Moon Chung-in (born 25 March 1951, in Jeju Province, South Korea) is a Special Advisor to President Moon Jae-in of South Korea for Foreign Affairs and National Security.
+Moon Chung-in (born 25 March 1951, in Jeju Province, South Korea) is the former Special Advisor to former President Moon Jae-in of South Korea for Foreign Affairs and National Security.
 He is also a Distinguished University Professor of Yonsei University, Krause Distinguished Fellow, School of Policy and Global Strategy, University of California, San Diego, and co-Convener of the Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN).
 He is currently serving as the editor-in-chief of Global Asia.
 On 21 May 2017, Moon Chung-in was nominated by President Moon Jae-in as a special advisor on unification, diplomacy and national security affairs.

 Life

 Dr. Moon majored in philosophy at Yonsei University and went to the United States in 1978 to study international relations at the University of Maryland where he received his master's and doctor's degrees.
 He got his first teaching job at Williams College in 1984.
 He moved to the University of Kentucky, Lexington in 1985 and taught there until 1994.
 He returned to Yonsei University, his alma mater, in 1994, and taught there until his retirement in 2016.

 Moon was dean of the Graduate School of International Studies, Yonsei University.
 He has published over 60 books and 300 articles in edited volumes and scholarly journals.
 He also served as president of the Korea Peace Studies Association and Vice President of the International Studies Association (ISA) of North America.
 He was a recipient of the Public Policy Award (Woodrow Wilson International Center), the Lixian Scholarship (Beijing University), and the Pacific Leadership Fellowship (University of California, San Diego).